← Back to 史記

 便

 The First Emperor held a banquet in the Xianyang palace; seventy scholars came before him to wish longevity.
-The Pushed Zhou Qingchen advanced and praised, saying, 'In other times, Qin's lands did not exceed a thousand li.
-Relying on Your Majesty's divine spirit and clear holiness, you pacified and settled within the seas, drove out the barbarian Yi.
-Wherever sun and moon shone, none failed to submit and obey.'
-He made the feudal lords into commanderies and counties; people each are peacefully happy themselves, without the troubles of warfare, transmitting it to ten thousand generations.'
-From high antiquity they do not reach Your Majesty's might and virtue.'
+The Palace Attendant Zhou Qingchen came forward and praised him, saying, 'In former times, Qin's lands did not exceed a thousand li.
+Relying on Your Majesty's divine spirit and clear holiness, you pacified and settled all within the seas and drove out the barbarian Yi.
+Wherever the sun and moon shine, none have failed to submit and obey.
+He turned the feudal domains into commanderies and counties, so that everyone might live in peace and contentment, free from the calamities of warfare, and transmit this order for ten thousand generations.
+From high antiquity onward, none has equaled Your Majesty's might and virtue.'
 The First Emperor was pleased.
 The scholar, the Qi man Chunyu Yue, advanced and said, 'I have heard that the kings of Yin and Zhou lasted over a thousand years.
-They enfeoffed sons, younger brothers, and meritorious ministers, making them branch supports for themselves.'
-Now Your Majesty possesses within the seas, yet your sons and younger brothers are common men.
-Suddenly there may be ministers like Tian Chang or the Six Ministers, with no support or brush—how will you mutually save each other?'
-Affairs that do not take the ancient as teacher yet are able to last long—that is not what I have heard.'
+They enfeoffed sons, younger brothers, and meritorious ministers, making them branch supports for themselves.
+Now Your Majesty possesses all within the seas, yet your sons and younger brothers remain commoners.
+If ministers like Tian Chang or the Six Ministers should suddenly appear, with no one to support or correct you, how would you rescue one another?
+I have never heard of affairs that did not take antiquity as their teacher yet were able to last long.
 Now Qingchen also flatters to your face to increase Your Majesty's errors—he is not a loyal minister.'
 The First Emperor sent down their discussion.
-Chancellor Li Si said, 'The Five Emperors did not mutually repeat each other, the Three Dynasties did not mutually follow each other.
-Each governed with their own ways; it is not that they opposed and reversed each other—times changed and were different.'
+Chancellor Li Si said, 'The Five Emperors did not repeat one another, and the Three Dynasties did not follow one another.
+Each governed according to its own way.
+It was not that they deliberately opposed one another; the times had changed and become different.
 Now Your Majesty has created a great enterprise and established merit for ten thousand generations.
-This is certainly not known by foolish scholars.'
-Moreover, Yue's words are matters of the Three Dynasties—what is sufficient to model after?'
-In different times, the feudal lords contended together and thickly recruited wandering scholars.'
-Now the world is already determined, laws and commands come out as one.
-When common people are at home, they exert themselves in agriculture and labor; scholars study and learn the laws and commands, avoiding prohibitions.'
-Now the various scholars do not take the present as teacher but study the ancient, in order to oppose the current age and confuse and disorder the commoners.'
+Foolish scholars certainly cannot understand this.
+Moreover, Yue's words are matters of the Three Dynasties—what is sufficient to model after?
+In other times, the feudal lords contended with one another and generously recruited wandering scholars.
+Now the world is already settled, and laws and commands issue from a single source.
+When common people are at home, they devote themselves to farming and labor; scholars should study the laws and prohibitions.
+Now these scholars do not take the present as their teacher but study antiquity in order to criticize the current age and confuse and disorder the commoners.
 Chancellor Minister Si, risking death, speaks: In ancient times the world was scattered and chaotic, none could unify it.
-Therefore the feudal lords arose together; their words all spoke of the ancient to harm the present, adorned empty words to disorder reality.
-People favored their private studies to oppose what their superiors had established.'
-Now the Emperor has united and possesses the world, distinguishes black and white and determines one honored.'
-Private studies mutually engage in illegal teachings.
-When people hear commands descend, each discusses them with their studies.
-When they enter, their hearts oppose; when they exit, they discuss in alleys.
-They boast of their masters for names, take different things as high, and lead the group below to make slander.'
-If like this it is not prohibited, then the ruler's power will descend to the superiors, and factions and alliances will form below.'
-Prohibiting it is convenient.'
-I request that the court historians burn all records that are not of Qin.'
-Those not in the charge of the scholar officials—throughout the world, those who dare to hide poems, books, and the words of the Hundred Schools, all go to the commandery governors and commandery lieutenants to mix and burn them.'
-Those who dare to discuss poems and books in pairs shall be abandoned in the market.'
-Those who use the ancient to oppose the present shall be clanned.'
-Officials who see and know but do not report shall be with the same crime.'
-If within thirty days of the command descending they do not burn, tattoo them as city morning.'
-Those not to be removed are books of medicine, divination, and planting trees.'
+Therefore, the feudal lords arose together; their words all spoke of the ancient to harm the present, adorned empty words to disorder reality.
+People favored their private studies to oppose what their superiors had established.
+Now the Emperor has united and possesses the world, distinguishing black from white and establishing one supreme authority.
+Private schools join together in unlawful teachings.
+When people hear commands issued, each uses his own learning to criticize them.
+At court their hearts reject them; outside, they debate them in the lanes.
+They boast of their masters to make a name for themselves, prize divergent views as lofty, and lead the masses below into slander.
+If this is not prohibited, the ruler’s power will decline above, and factions and alliances will form below.
+Prohibiting it is convenient.
+I request that the court historians burn all records that are not Qin records.
+Except for those held by the scholar officials, anyone under heaven who dares to hide the Odes, the Documents, or the sayings of the Hundred Schools shall bring them to the commandery governor or commandant, who will burn them together.
+Those who dare to discuss the Odes and Documents in pairs shall be executed and exposed in the marketplace.
+Those who use antiquity to oppose the present shall have their clans exterminated.
+Officials who see and know of this but do not report it shall share the same crime.
+If anyone fails to burn the prohibited books within thirty days after the command is issued, tattoo him and sentence him to hard labor as a wall-builder.
+Those not to be removed are books of medicine, divination, and planting trees.
 If they desire to study laws and commands, take officials as teachers.'
 The decree said, 'Approved.'

 39